Check your infection status with our Covid-19 PCR test.

 Why you may need a PCR test

 You may need a PCR test for Covid-19 if you are planning to travel abroad from the United Kingdom.
-As restrictions on travel are gradually lifted, many destination countries require a medical certificate showing proof of a negative test result for Covid-19, either to gain entry or to avoid the need to quarantine.
-Qured offer the option of a Covid-19 travel certificate.
+Many destination countries require a medical certificate showing proof of a negative test result for Covid-19, either to gain entry or to avoid the need to quarantine.

 If you suspect that you may have Covid-19, but only mild symptoms or potential exposure to someone with Covid-19, we recommend that you book a PCR test and, in line with NHS advice, self-isolate for 7 days from when symptoms started.
 If you live with others you should self-isolate for 14 days from when the first person in the house became ill.